Senior Year and Beyond

 - For seniors who are U.S. citizens seeking admission to a two-year master's degree program in fields such as public policy, international affairs, public administration, or academic fields such as foreign languages, political science, economics, business, or sociology, and who are interested in pursuing a Foreign Service career.

 - Covers tuition, room, board, and fees, with reimbursement for books and some travel up to $37,500.
 Fellows also receive paid summer internships in the U.S. and abroad plus mentoring from a foreign service officer.

 - Selection based on academic achievement (minimum 3.20 GPA), leadership skills, and financial need.
 GRE test scores required.

 - Applications from women and members of under-represented minority groups encouraged.

-- Application available online and usually due early February.
+- Application available online and usually due in September.

 - For seniors and recent graduates 18-24 years of age interested in two years of graduate study for pursuit of a degree/s in any field at University of Oxford.
 (Candidates may also apply for the Rhodes for only one year of study at Oxford.)

 - U.S. citizens and permanent residents with at least five years of continuous legal permanent residency in the U.S. prior to the annual October application deadline may apply for an American Rhodes Scholarship.

 - Students from British Commonwealth and selected other countries may also apply according to the procedures for their country of origin.
 See website for full details.